maddymodd/webtorrent-desktop/README.md

 Note: Windows code signing only works from **Windows**, for now.

-Note: To package the Windows app from non-Windows platforms, [Wine](https://www.winehq.org/) and [Mono](https://www.mono-project.com/) need to be installed.
+Outdated Note: To package the Windows app from non-Windows platforms, [Wine](https://www.winehq.org/) and [Mono](https://www.mono-project.com/) need to be installed.
 For example on Mac, first install [XQuartz](http://www.xquartz.org/), then run: